 Dublin-Greystones: 2 hours

 Dublin-Maynooth: 2 hours

 Portadown-Lisburn: 1½ hours

 Belfast-Lisburn: 1 hour

-- Details of the annual enthusiasts’ weekend railtour in May are usually available on the website Trains page at the beginning of the year.
+- Details of the annual enthusiasts’ weekend railtour in May are usually available on the Trains/Events page at the beginning of the year.

 - We occasionally run diesel-hauled excursions, but all trains will be steam-hauled unless otherwise advertised.

 - Should you wish to consider hiring a complete train then please give sufficient advance notice, preferably at least 6 months.
 It would help if information provided included: date, route, passenger numbers and any catering requirements.
 Email us the full details.